croessner/nauthilus-keycloak/README.md

 NAUTHILUS_PASSWORD
 ```

+### Alternative 2 - Keycloak

+You can configure the Nauthilus settings from within Keycloak.
+Press the setting wheel next to the Nauthilus step and add your values accordingly.

+---

-## Configure
+## Configure Nauthilus

 You can find the "Nauthilus authenticator" in your flows.
 It replaces the default
 "Username and password form" execution step.

-For example copy the browser flow and replace the authenticator with the Nauthilus version.
+For example, copy the browser flow and replace the authenticator with the Nauthilus version.

 Nauthilus returns an account name.
 Keycloak must know about this user.
 Else the authentication step will fail.